siimon/prom-client/README.md

 You can get all metrics by running `register.metrics()`, which will output a string for prometheus to consume.

-`register.metrics()` takes an optional object with a `timestamps` field.
-Setting this to false will strip timestamps from the string.

 #### Getting a single metric for Prometheus displaying